-Principles And Objectives
+Principles and Objectives

-Determinants Of India’s Foreign Policy
+Determinants of India’s Foreign Policy

-The international factor, characterized by cold war rivalry between the two superpowers, establishment of United Nations, arms race, particularly nuclear arms race, colonialism and imperialism etc have influenced the priorities and objectives of our foreign policy.
-The first Indian Prime Minister, Jawaharlal Nehru, gave due consideration to these factors and played a leading role in shaping country’s foreign policy’
+The international factor, characterized by cold war rivalry between NATO and the Warsaw Pact, the establishment of United Nations, arms race, particularly nuclear arms race, anti-colonialism and anti-imperialism etc have also influenced the priorities and objectives of our foreign policy.
+The first Indian Prime Minister, Jawaharlal Nehru, gave due consideration to these factors and played a leading role in shaping the country’s foreign policy.

 Under domestic factors, the role of geographical, historical, economic and cultural circumstances needs to be understood.
 Geographically, India is surrounded by the Indian Ocean from three sides, the Himalayas in the north, great desert in the west and hilly terrain in the north¬east.

 The Himalayas, which used to be a natural barrier against foreign attack is no longer so in view of the development of airpower.
 The porous and open border in the north-east creates the problem of foreign infiltration and a fertile ground for anti-India activities.
 The foundations of India’s foreign policy were laid during independence struggle when our leaders fought the evils of colonialism and racism.
 The principles of sovereign equality of all nations, respect for all races and opposition to colonialism were articulated and evolved during the freedom struggle itself.